List of Coronation Street characters introduced in 1960: Harry Hewitt

 The Hewitts returned to Weatherfield one last time in September 1967, to attend the wedding of Elsie Tanner to Steve Tanner.
 After the wedding, Harry and Len went to visit an old mate in Len's van.
 En route, the van broke down, and Harry tried to repair it himself, jacking up the van with bricks.
 While underneath, the bricks slipped and Harry was crushed.
 He died in hospital.

 Esther Hayes

 Esther Hayes is played by Daphne Oxenford.
-Esther lives at Number 5 Coronation Street, she is a spinster who has looked after her family and was living alone by December 1960.
+Esther, a spinster who spent many years looking after her mother, was living alone at Number 5 Coronation Street by December 1960.
+She is one of the few non-Mancunian characters in the early years of the show.
 Esther was a kind and friendly person who would come to the aid of anyone who had a problem.
-During her time on the street she was a listening ear to the likes of Christine Hardman, Ken Barlow and Lucille Hewitt, she moved into a luxury flat on the other side of Weatherfield in 1962, although she returned to the street for different occasions, her last visit was for the wedding of Emily Nugent and Ernest Bishop in 1972.
+During her time on the street she was a listening ear to the likes of Christine Hardman, Ken Barlow and Lucille Hewitt.
+She moved into a luxury flat on the other side of Weatherfield in 1962 (the character having been dropped after an Equity strike), although she returned to the street for different occasions, her last visit was for the wedding of Emily Nugent and Ernest Bishop in 1972.